NSSAC Hero Image

 C4GC's History

-The C4GC program, organized by BI’s Network Systems Science and Advanced Computing (NSSAC) division, emphasizes team science as students work with both their peers and various scientists within the division.
+The C4GC program emphasizes team science as students work with both their peers and various scientists within the division.
 Students learned new ways to address real-world concerns during the program while working on their research projects.

-Initially launched in 2019 as a 10-week program, the C4GC initiative has since evolved and changed under the influence of the NSSAC team.
+Initially launched in 2019 as a 10-week program, the C4GC initiative has since evolved and changed.
 It now spans eight intense weeks during the summer.
 However, the program’s core focus of addressing prominent real-world issues has remained steadfast, and the topics of interest have endured similarly.
 The projects taken on by students focused on major, systemic, and global topics of interest, such as disaster resilience and preparedness, epidemic forecasting, and best agricultural practices.